backstitch/backstitch.github.io/_drafts/organization.md

 - **email**: The team members email address.
 - **organization admin**: Organization admins have the ability to access the organization dashboard.
 - **team admin**: Team admins have the ability to create and edit topics and post to custom sources.
-- **last active**: This is the last time the user logged into backstitch.
+- **last active**: This is the last time the team member logged into backstitch.

 --